"I am always ready to learn although I do not always like being taught."- Winston Churchill

 Black and white are often juxtaposed

-Perspicacious: having a ready insight and understanding things
+Perspicacious: having a ready insight and understanding

 Wise men are perspicacious